-In 1897, to commemorate the Diamond Jubilee of Queen Victoria her final gift to the church was the internal artwork, by Buckeridge and Westlake, which is some of the finest art on show in the Borough, and some of the most interesting Victorian Gothic artwork in Europe.
+In 1897, to commemorate the Diamond Jubilee of Queen Victoria her final gift to the church was the internal artwork, designed by Edward Turner of Leicester, brother of the then vicar, the Rev George Turner and painted by Buckeridge and Westlake.
+It is some of the finest art on show in the Borough, and some of the most interesting Victorian Gothic artwork in Europe.
 The following year, Georgiana Twells herself died and was laid to rest alongside her husband in Lavender Hill Cemetery.
 Not only the land for the Cemetery, but the Town Park and Library had been theirs, and with the church, form their legacy to our town.

 In 2012, with the help of generous local donations and a grant from the Heritage Lottery Fund, the walls and ceiling were restored and conserved by Hirst Conservation.

 Painted by Buckeridge, the figures on the ceiling represent the whole company of angels from cherubim to archangels, and they are shown with symbols of the Church - a dragon, a lily, a fish and staff, a book and scroll.
 The seraphim are shown below the archangels, holding scrolls bearing the words ‘Sanctus, Sanctus, Sanctus’ (‘Holy, Holy, Holy’).
 Next to the archangels are the four angels of the Passion, below which the cherubim are depicted.
 Below the seraphim and cherubim are sixteen panels bearing gold shields, each shield carrying a symbol of the Church or of an Apostle.